BENEDICT’S CATHOLIC PRIMARY SCHOOL

-ST BENEDICT'S is a Catholic School under the trusteeship of the Archdiocese of Liverpool.
-It is maintained by Wigan Council.
+St. Benedict’s is a Catholic School under the trusteeship of the Archdiocese of Liverpool.
+It is maintained by Wigan local authority.
 As a Voluntary Aided School, the Governing Body is the Admissions Authority and is responsible for taking decisions on applications for admissions.
 The co-ordination of admissions arrangements is undertaken by the Local Authority.
-For the school’s year commencing September 2020, the Governing Body has set its admissions number at 30.
+For the school’s year commencing September 2023, the Governing Body has set its admissions number at 30.

 ADMISSIONS TO THE SCHOOL will be determined by the Governing Body.
-Parents must complete a Local Authority Preference Form or apply online via the website www.wigan.gov.uk following the links.
-If you wish to have your application considered against that school's faith/denomination criteria then you should ALSO complete the Supplementary Form which is available from the Local Authority and the school.
+Parents must complete a Local Authority Preference Form or apply online via the Wigan Council Admissions website.
+If you wish to have your application considered against that school's faith/denomination criteria then you should ALSO complete the Supplementary Form which is available from the school.
 All preferences listed will be considered on an equal basis and, where there are more applications than the number of places available, the following set of OVERSUBSCRIPTION CRITERIA will be applied:

-If it is not possible to offer places for all applications within any criteria above then places will be allocated to the children who live nearest to the school.
-The distance will be measured in a straight line from the child’s home address to a central point at the school using Wigan Council’s Geographical Information System (GIS) which is based on ordnance survey.
-In the event of distances being the same for two or more applicants where this distance would be last place/s to be allocated, we will use a system to randomly pick who will be offered a place.
+If it is not possible to offer places for all applications within any criteria above, then places will be allocated to the children who live nearest to the school.
+The distance will be measured by straight line distance between the child’s permanent home address and the school using the local authority’s computerised measuring system.

 Children with a Statement of Special Educational Needs or Education Health Care Plan that names a school will be offered a place without using the admission criteria and will count as part of the school’s published admission number.